 Our responsibility is to provide every individual on campus support if needed and our commitment is to ensure that all campus communities develop respect and tolerance for each other and each other’s cultures.

-The overall goal of the Violence Prevention Advocacy Team is to promote campus wide awareness regarding the phenomenon of interpersonal violence by providing assistance to victims of a violent crime with referral options and coordinating campus-wide educational and outreach events.
+The overall goal of the SMART is to promote campus wide awareness regarding the phenomenon of interpersonal violence by providing assistance to victims of a violent crime with referral options and coordinating campus-wide educational and outreach events.

 Domestic Violence Awareness Month evolved from the first Day of Unity observed in October, 1981 by the National Coalition Against Domestic Violence.
 The intent was to connect battered women's advocates across the nation who were working to end violence against women and their children.
 The Day of Unity soon became a special week when a range of activities were conducted at the local, state, and national levels.
 The Day of Unity is celebrated the first Monday in October.
 The NCADV hopes that events in communities and regions across the fifty states will culminate in a powerful statement celebrating the strength of battered women and their children.